setr/pychan/README.md

        - and the entry points always spawning them
 - [ ] Give files proper names (ie not testchan)
 - [ ] Write some actual fucking unit tests
-- [ ] _upload is getting way too complex; break it up and simplify conditional-routing
+- [x] _upload is getting way too complex; break it up and simplify conditional-routing

 ### DOCS
 - [ ] Most of the functions have Napolean-Sphinx compatatible docstrings, but we still need to start generating them

 ### MAYBE
 - [ ] Converter script from meguca-css to ours
+       - in the form of loading meguca-css, then pasting ours on top
+       - pychan-modified css in mycss.css
 - [ ] Add multi-image support (this seems like it'll be annoying to add) (SQL/PYTHON)
        - I believe most of the support for this is now complete, with everything now assuming theres a list of files
        - However, I have no real idea how to add multi-image support on the frontend side, without declaring #id1 #id2 #id3 boxes, and then looking through all of them.
 Which is do-able, but seems pretty stupid.
 Ideally, it should just reach flask as a generic list of files to operate on.